 The air break switches install in outdoor and mainly use for switching and isolation.
+The air break switch is mostly installed in the distribution network as a switching point.
 It interrupts the small excitation current of a transmission line or the capacitive charging current.
 The maximum voltage for the switches is up to 35kV.
 The air-break switches are classified into two types.
-They are
+They are Single-Pole Air-Break Switch and the Gang Operated Air-Break Switch.

-Single pole air break switch uses for the opening of only one conductor.
+Single pole air-break switch uses for the opening of only one conductor.
 And for the opening of more than one conductor at a time gang operated air break switch is used.
-The switches which opened together are called the gang switches
+The switches which opened together are called the gang switches.
+The air-break switches are installed in two ways, i.e., either horizontally or vertically and it is placed on the pole top or in pad mounted metal enclosure.

 Working and Construction of an Air-Break Switch